-Old PC To New Router With Gentoo Linux
+Old PC to New Router with Gentoo Linux

-Don't throw that old PC away just yet, it still has some life in it yet.
+Don’t throw that old PC away just yet, it still has some life in it yet.
 No matter how bad your old PC is it can always be used as a router, and your old router as a switch.
 All you need is two nic cards for it.
 Originally I did this on a Pentium 3 with 256 MBs of memory.
 I had that setup for around 6 months before the computer finally died.
 Never quite figured it out but it was either the processor or the mother board.
 But anyways on with the show.
 I will be setting this up on an AMD 3200 XP processor with one gigabyte of memory, an nForce 2 chipset and 450 gigs of hard drive space.
-The linux distribution I'm using is going to be Gentoo linux.
-Assuming you've already got the system setup and running correctly we will start with kernel configuration.
-Don't freak out it's not that hard to do.
+The Linux distribution I’m using is going to be Gentoo Linux.
+Assuming you’ve already got the system setup and running correctly we will start with kernel configuration.
+Don’t freak out it’s not that hard to do.

 cd /usr/src/linux